Central stability for the homology of congruence subgroups and the second homology of Torelli groups: Modules over stability categories

-\begin{example} The following are examples of stability groupoids $\G$ and associated categories equivalent to $U\G$. \begin{enumerate} \item \textbf{Symmetric groups:} Let $\mathfrak S$ be the stability groupoid of symmetric groups.
-Then $U\mathfrak S$ is equivalent to the category $\FI$ of finite sets and injections. \item \textbf{General linear groups:} Let $R$ be a commutative ring.
-Let $\GL(R)$ be the stability groupoid of the general linear groups over $R$.
-Then $U\GL(R)$ is equivalent to the category $\VIC(R)$ whose objects are free $R$--modules of finite rank and whose morphisms are given by a monomorphism together with a choice of direct complement of the image.
-Concretely,
+\begin{example} The following are examples of stability groupoids $\G$ and associated categories equivalent to $U\G$. \begin{enumerate} \item \textbf{Symmetric groups:} Let $\mathfrak S$ be the symmetric stability groupoid of symmetric groups.
+Then $U\mathfrak S$ is equivalent to the category $\FI$ of finite sets and injection of Church--Ellenberg--Farb \cite{CEF}. \item \textbf{General linear groups:} Let $R$ be a ring.
+Let $\GL(R)$ be the symmetric stability groupoid of the general linear groups over $R$.
+Then $U\GL(R)$ is equivalent to the category $\VIC(R)$ of Djament \cite{DjamentUnitaires} and Putman--Sam \cite{PutmanSamLinearGroups}.
+The objects of $\VIC(R)$ are finite rank free $R$--modules and the morphisms from $V$ to $W$ are given by the set of pairs $(f,C)$ of an injective homomorphism $f\colon V \to W$ and a free submodule $C \subseteq W$ such that $\im(f) \oplus C=W$ and $\rk(C) + \rk(V)=\rk(W)$.
+The composition law is defined by A \emph{$\VIC(R)$--module} is a functor from $\VIC(R)$ to the category of abelian groups.

-Note that, since $R$ is assumed commutative, $C$ must have rank $\rk W - \rk V$.
-The composition law is defined by \item \textbf{General linear groups with restricted determinant:} Let $R$ be a commutative ring and $H$ a subgroup of the group of units $R^\times$.
+\item \textbf{General linear groups with restricted determinant:} Let $R$ be a commutative ring and $H$ a subgroup of the group of units $R^\times$.
 Let $\GL^H(R)$ denote the stability groupoid of the subgroups